projectional-haskell/structured-haskell-mode/README.md

 really does not matter.
 We're parsing declarations and individual nodes.
 Plus the GHC tree is more annoying to traverse generically due to its partiality.

+## Reporting a bug

+When reporting a bug, please write in the following format:

+    [Any general summary/comments if desired]

+    Steps to reproduce:

+        Type blah in the buffer.
+        Hit x key.
+        See some change z.
+        Hit y key.

+    Expected:

+    What I expected to see and happen.

+    Actual:

+    What actually happened.